jyutzler/Bridge-Systems/system.md

 ## 1NT 15-17
 ### Basic Responses
    * 2♣ = Stayman (also for invitational hands)
-   * 2NT = Transfer to 3♣, bust or better than game signoff
+   * 2NT = Transfer to 3♣, bust or slam invitation
-   * 3♣ = Transfer to 3♦, bust or better than game signoff
+   * 3♣ = Transfer to 3♦, bust or slam invitation
-   * 3♦ = 5-5 in majors, game forcing
    * 3♥, 3♠ = Game force, 5+.
 However, transfers (if available) are preferred.
    * 3NT = sign-off
    * 4♣ = Gerber, asking for aces.
 (See Slam Bidding)